-I have a passion for promoting modesty—so much so that I wrote a book on the topic.
+I am Rachel Lee Carter and I have a passion for promoting modesty—so much so that I wrote a book on the topic.
 That may not sound strange, except that my career choice seems like an oxymoron in light of my passion.
-I am an international professional model, and have been in the fashion industry for 20 years.
+I am an international professional model and have been in the fashion industry for 20 years.
 I must admit, I am a proverbial clotheshorse, but I don’t let today’s styles dictate my convictions.
-1 Timothy 2:9-10 states, “I also want the women to dress modestly, with decency and propriety (a regard for spiritual things) …appropriate for women who profess to worship God.”
+1 Timothy 2:9-10 states, “I also want the women to dress modestly, with decency and propriety (regard for spiritual things) …appropriate for women who profess to worship God.”

 So how can a Christian fashionista balance the two?
 As I set out on that journey while writing my book, Fashioned by Faith-A professional model uncovers the truth about modesty and style (Thomas Nelson); I broached the undeniable question of swimwear.
 Through prayer and research, these were my findings: